Neshama Quest for Young Adults

 • Day 1: Drive to the trailhead and get ready for our adventure.

-• Day 2: Hike into the wilderness, learn new skills, swim, explore, and make new friends.ย
+• Day 2: Hike into the wilderness, learn new skills, swim, explore, and begin connecting with your intentions.ย

 • Day 3: Travel further and higher to our next campsite, swim some more, and prepare for your solo.